Core Solutions Blog

 8. Ongoing training needs to be part of the overall plan

 EHR training is an ongoing process.
 You'll always have new staff coming in, and tenured employees will need refreshers.
-After all, there are periodic EHR upgrades and updates, so the team will require new training on new features occasionally.
+After all, there are periodic EHR upgrades and updates, so the team will occasionally require training on new features.

 Consider how you can continue to sharpen each team member’s EHR skills.
-Encourage them to keep up with training to stay productive and work towards their professional development.
+Encourage them to keep up with training to stay productive and work toward their professional development.

 9. Work with your EHR vendor to introduce and explain features with ease